 Equipping healthcare professionals with the ability to diagnose and appropriately manage or refer the most common presentations in young people including emotional disorders, conduct disorders and neurodevelopmental disorders.
 You will be able to recognise pathways of management for complex presentations within intellectual disability and neuropsychiatry.

-Module 6 - Substance misuse
+Module 6 - Substance Misuse and Mental Health

 Familiarising healthcare professionals with the key terms in substance misuse to facilitate history taking and use of assessment tools to formulate a management plan.